IBM/sppmon/CONTRIBUTING.md

 - Optionally add comments.
 - Click the "Create pull request".
 - We will receive a notification, do the review and eventually accept the pull request into the main repository.

+# Coding Standards

+Please see the [wiki](https://github.com/IBM/spectrum-protect-sppmon/wiki) for our Coding standards.
+We are using Visual Studio Code, including:
+- Pylance
+- Python Docstring